-Water Cyclamen when the top inch of soil has dried, but before the plant wilts.
+Water Cyclamen when the top inch or so of soil has dried, but before the plant wilts.
 Avoid getting water in the crown of the plant, and do not allow the plant to sit in excess water, as this will promote rotting of the crown.
-Fertilize with a low-Nitrogen fertilizer at half-strength every two weeks.
+Fertilize with a low-Nitrogen fertilizer at half-strength every two weeks during the winter months.

 Deadhead (remove spent blooms) by grasping the flower stalk and following it to the base of the plant.
 Give it a gentle tug, and it should come loose.
 Remove spent or yellow leaves in the same way.
 Do not cut, as this opens up an entrance for disease to infect the plant.